History of Snowboarding

 -Late 80s and early 1990s: The use of ski technology materials improved the gliding abilities of the newer boards, and soon the first high-back bindings were produced by snowboard pioneers Flite.

--The evolution of design roared on with rounded tails, hard boots, plate bindings, powder boards, race boards, free style boards, asymmetrical, twin-tip, and carving boards.
+-The evolution of design stormed on with rounded tails, hard boots, plate bindings, powder boards, race boards, free style boards, asymmetrical, twin-tip, and carving boards.

 -Mid-1990s: snowboarding becomes the fastest growing winter sport on the planet with more than 6 million people.
 This reality crashes the doors open at most ski resorts as the sport becomes the focus of most young people learning an alpine sport.
 More than 80% of the kids participating in alpine sports choose snowboarding.
 This trend continues past 2000, before ski industry innovation begins to slow the tide with shaped skis, twin-tip skis, fat skis, and reverse camber skis.